-The Penn State Ph.D. in Architecture is a research-based degree supporting a number of areas of inquiry.
-The program is housed in the Stuckeman School of Architecture and Landscape Architecture.
-It’s distinguishing quality is its broad-based research core, grounded in contemporary theory and methods.
-The Penn State Ph.D. program faculty include scholars with expertise in architectural theory, building construction and technology, cultural and environmental behavior, the design process, digital design and fabrication, housing, sustainability, landscape architecture and urban design.
-Visiting scholars will further enhance the program and course offerings.
+The Ph.D. in Architecture, part of the Stuckeman School of Architecture and Landscape Architecture, is a research-based degree concentrating on a number of areas of inquiry, as outlined in the research clusters’ descriptions below.
+The doctoral program trains individuals for independent research that will produce knowledge that is new, original, and valuable,and prepares them for independent thinking and leadership in the field.
+The program’s transdisciplinary nature encourages new exchanges that rethink and redefine the architectural fields.
+Its distinguishing quality is its broad-based research core, grounded in contemporary theory and methods.
+The Penn State Ph.D. in Architecture program faculty include scholars with expertise in architectural theory, building construction and technology, cultural and environmental behavior, the design process, digital design and fabrication, housing, sustainability, landscape architecture, and urban design.
+Visiting scholars further enhance the program and course offerings.
 Doctoral candidates are encouraged to draw upon the enormous resources of other Penn State graduate programs for electives that will enrich and broaden their scholarship.

 Faculty Research Clusters